40 Medium Dog Breeds to Fit Any Family

 Beagle

-Beagles are one of the most popular medium-sized dogs.
+Beagles are one of the most popular medium dog breeds.
 They are great family pets but also fit into the lifestyle of single people.
 Dr. Wooten says they love kids, are easy to train, shed very little and tend to be healthy.
 That’s why beagles also make our list of the best short-haired dogs for families.
-Beagles do have big appetites though, and they can be expert counter surfers, so be prepared to work on managing this habit.
+Beagles do have big appetites, though, and they can be expert counter surfers, so be prepared to work on managing this habit.

 Breed overview